Human Trafficking - Full Report

 • Possibly: advocating for strengthening existing legislation like the UK Modern Slavery Act and similar laws in other countries by adding sanctions and other enforcement mechanisms, as existing legislation is weak.

-Interested in talking to someone about tackling this problem with your career?
+Interested in talking to a Christian expert about tackling human trafficking with your career?

 Sign up for 1-on-1 mentorship.
-We’ll pair you with a Christian who can talk to you about how to make an impact in this problem area.
+We’ll pair you with a Christian who can talk to you about how to make an impact on human trafficking.

 Previous